currawong-project/libcw/README.md

 - change file names to match object names

+- Replace 24 bit read/write in cwAudioFile.cpp

+- Remove Audio file operations that have been superceded by 'flow' framework.

 - (DONE) change all NULL's to nullptr

 - (DONE) implement kTcpFl in cwTcpSocket.cpp